ZazerConer/Templates-For-AppCreator24/README.md

 Using HTML code is easier and more interesting because you can create things you like to create on your app with your own design.

-Feel free to change the html code in your own way to look more attractive.
+Feel free to change the html code with your own design to make it look more attractive.

 <hr>